Dissecting Transformers: A CLEAR Perspective towards Green AI: Discussion

 \section{Discussion}

-Most sustainability studies have primarily focused on model-level or system-level energy consumption treating LLMs as \emph{monolithic entities} and only a little attention is paid to the heterogeneity of it's internal components from a sustainability perspective.
-CLEAR's contribution to measure energy consumtion at component-level granulity has direct implications for research community as it provides a systematic methodology to reliably measure internal energy dynamics and enable targeted energy optimizations at the design level of model architecture.
+Most sustainability studies have primarily focused on model-level energy consumption, treating LLMs as \emph{monoliths} and paying little attention to the heterogeneity of their internal components from a sustainability perspective. \textbf{CLEAR}'s contribution to measure energy consumption at component-level granulity has direct implications for the research community as it provides a systematic methodology to reliably measure internal energy dynamics and enable targeted energy optimizations at the design level of model architecture.

+Previous works \cite{cao2021ireneinterpretableenergyprediction,10793163,vandervlugt2025powersensor3fastaccurateopen, s2024cppjoulesenergymeasurementtool} do measure energy consumption using the two paradigms: \circLabelPink{a} Using large datasets and model-level granularity \circLabelPink{b} Hardware-based approach.
+However, the above works explicitly acknowledge a key limitation: the coarse sampling frequency of available GPU/CPU energy sensors fundamentally restricts the granularity at which Energy consumption can be attributed at the software scale.
+As a result, they are unable to isolate the actual energy usage of microsecond-scale sub-operations or validate whether the reported estimates precisely reflect true energy consumption. \textbf{CLEAR}’s three-stage pipeline is hardware agnostic as it runs at an application/software level which allows easy adaptability for fine-grained energy analysis in Transformer architectures.

-As discussed in \textbf{RQ3} and \textbf{RQ4}, we observe that each component consumes energy disproportionately, posing a threat to use FLOPs and related metrics as convenient proxies energy consumption \citep{getzner2023accuracymetricmattersestimating, ozcan2025quantifyingenergyconsumptioncarbon} as component-level disparities are systematically obscured by model-level aggregate measurements.
-Appendix \ref{limitations} for Limitations
+As discussed in Section \ref{Flops}, we observe that each component consumes energy disproportionately, posing a threat to use FLOPs and related metrics as convenient proxies for energy consumption \citep{getzner2023accuracymetricmattersestimating, ozcan2025quantifyingenergyconsumptioncarbon} as component-level disparities are systematically obscured by model-level aggregate measurements.

-As seen in \textbf{RQ1}, CLEAR demonstrates statistically reliable and sufficiently complete component-wise energy profiling that can be employedto support comparative studies and draw robust conclusions about energy implications of specific design choices, rather than relying on estimates.
-CLEAR establishes a foundation for future work on predictive modeling so that the energy costs can be computed based on architectural design choices like hidden dimensions, number of layers, etc. allowing accurate, generalizable prediction of component-wise energy dynamics in the early design stages.
+As seen in Section \ref{Results}, \textbf{CLEAR} demonstrates statistically reliable and sufficiently complete component-wise energy profiling that can be employed to support comparative energy analysis and draw robust conclusions about energy implications of specific design choices. \textbf{CLEAR} establishes a foundation for future work on predictive modeling so that the energy costs can be computed based on architectural design choices like hidden dimensions, number of layers, etc., allowing accurate, generalizable prediction of component-wise energy in the early design stages.
 This aligns with the growing emphasis on Green AI and the need for energy-aware, sustainable AI system design. \citep{greenAIstudy,greenAI2,greenAI3}